- 1. How do I get started writing children’s books?

-Across the country SCBWI Japan maintains a nationwide network for members to share information, advice and support through the main e-mail listserv and the online critique group and other formats.
+Across the country SCBWI Japan maintains a nationwide network for members to share information, advice and support through the main SCBWI Japan Google Group and SCBWI Japan Translation Google Group.
 In addition, all SCBWI members can upload information about their books via their SCBWI member profile, illustrators can display work in the SCBWI gallery, and P.A.L.
 (Published and Listed) members can be featured in the Speakers Directory.
-We hope that members outside the Tokyo area will organize critique groups and creative exchanges in their local regions in order to increase the range and scope of support we are able to give members throughout Japan.
+We hope that SCBWI Japan volunteers outside the Tokyo area will step up to help organize critique groups and creative exchanges in their local regions in order to increase the range and scope of support we are able to give members throughout Japan.

 Membership in SCBWI Japan is included as part of membership in SCBWI worldwide, a major international society with more than 22,000 members across the globe.
 Those able to attend the range of major conferences and events in New York, Los Angeles, Bologna, Singapore and elsewhere benefit from unique networking opportunities with not only other writers and illustrators, but also editors, designers and other professionals in the field of children’s books.

 Each year SCBWI Japan can nominate members to be considered for scholarships to attend the Los Angeles summer conference or the New York winter conference.